Slavery -- Tennessee

 Jonathan D. Hale Collection

-The Jonathan D. Hale Collection, 1863-1885, contains correspondence, printed materials, and handwritten notes related to the life of Hale, a Union scout and postmaster of Hale's Mill, Tenn.
+This collection contains correspondence, printed materials, and handwritten notes related to the life of Jonathan D. Hale, a Union scout and postmaster of Hale's Mill, Tennessee.

 Joseph Bates Documents